doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP FLUSH COMMANDS` command <!-- REF #method.VP FLUSH COMMANDS.Summary -->immediately executes stored commands and clears the command buffer<!-- END REF -->.
+The `VP FLUSH COMMANDS` command <!-- REF #_method_.VP FLUSH COMMANDS.Summary -->immediately executes stored commands and clears the command buffer<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.